 In simple terms, the agreement intends to ensure that technical regulations do not have the effect of creating unnecessary obstacles to international trade.
 Acceptable objectives upon which to base exceptions are national security requirements, prevention of deceptive practices, protection of human health or safety, animal or plant life or health, or the environment.

-To achieve these aims, the adoption of international standards or harmonization of national standards is encouraged along with active participation in the development of such standards.
-Members are required to notify other countries whenever a technical standard does not exist or when there are differences between a country’s standard(s) and those of other member countries.
+To achieve these aims, the adoption of international Standards or harmonization of national Standards is encouraged along with active participation in the development of such Standards.
+Members are required to notify other countries whenever a technical Standard does not exist or when there are differences between a country’s Standard(s) and those of other Member countries.
 They are also obligated to provide notice to other Member countries when new regulations or revisions to existing regulations are being proposed and to be receptive to comments.

-NEMA’s position is that testing should be under sponsorship and procedures which meet the requirements of ANSI/ASTM E 1906-99, Standard Guide for General Requirements for Bodies Operating Product Certification Systems, or ANSI/ASTM E 1904-99, Guide for General Criteria for a Supplier’s Declaration of Conformity.
+The association's position is that testing should be under sponsorship and procedures which meet the requirements of ANSI/ASTM E 1906-99, Standard Guide for General Requirements for Bodies Operating Product Certification Systems, or ANSI/ASTM E 1904-99, Guide for General Criteria for a Supplier’s Declaration of Conformity.

-Labeling is intended to inform the buyer, or the authority having jurisdiction, of the product’s tested conformance with the standards, and may be used to alert and inform with respect to particular hazards, precautions, or limitations related to the product.
+Labeling is intended to inform the buyer, or the authority having jurisdiction, of the product’s tested conformance with the Standards, and may be used to alert and inform with respect to particular hazards, precautions, or limitations related to the product.
 NEMA believes that labeling should be under the sponsorship and procedures that meet the requirements of the previously referenced American National Standards.

 What does laboratory accreditation involve?

 Accreditation is a term used in officially establishing the capability of a laboratory to conduct evaluations of products or services.
-There are two recognized American National Standards (ANS) and two international standards that apply to the accreditation process.
+There are two recognized American National Standards (ANS) and two international Standards that apply to the accreditation process.

 American National Standards:

 ASTM E548-94, Standard Guide for General Criteria Used for Evaluating Laboratory Competence, includes characteristics to be employed in assessing a laboratory’s technical and quality management systems.
 ASTM E994-95, Standard Guide for Laboratory Accreditation Systems, provides requirements for the accreditation body to carry out as part of the accreditation process.
-Of importance in this process is the stipulation that there be a single test standard for each product.
-It is essential to the integrity of the product certification process that there be a single standard and uniformity in the interpretation of test results for each product.
+Of importance in this process is the stipulation that there be a single test Standard for each product.
+It is essential to the integrity of the product certification process that there be a single Standard and uniformity in the interpretation of test results for each product.
 This fundamental requirement is embodied in E994.

 ISO/IEC 17025:2000, General requirements for the competence of testing and calibration laboratories and ISO/IEC Guide 58:1993, Calibration and testing laboratory accreditation systems – general requirements for operation and recognition.

-NEMA supports, where market conditions require, the accreditation of laboratories to test the conformance of electrical products to standards.
+NEMA supports, where market conditions require, the accreditation of laboratories to test the conformance of electrical products to Standards.
 NEMA supports accreditation systems in the private sector where unique circumstances justify such a procedure.

 What are the National Conformity Assessment Principles for the United States?